kevin218/Eureka/docs/source/outputs.rst

 In Stage 6:
    - If ``isplots_S6`` = 1: ``Eureka!`` will plot the transmission or emission spectrum, depending on the setting of ``y_unit``.
+If a model is provided, it will be plotted on the same figure along with points binned from that model to the resolution of the data.

    .. figure:: ../media/S6_out/fig6101_transmission.png
       :alt: Stage 6 transmission spectrum.

-      Stage 6 output: Transmission Spectrum.
+      Fig 6101: Transmission Spectrum.

    .. figure:: ../media/S6_out/fig6101_emission.png
       :alt: Stage 6 emission spectrum.

-      Stage 6 output: Emission Spectrum.
+      Fig 6101: Emission Spectrum.

    - If ``isplots_S6`` = 3: ``Eureka!`` will make another transmission plot (if ``y_unit`` is
      transmission type) with a second y-axis which is in units of atmospheric scale height.